 dictionary attack: A technique for defeating an authentication mechanism by systematically searching through a large number of possibilities to deduce shared secrets.

-differentiated services code point (DSCP): A value in an IPv4 or IPv6 header used to select a particular set of quality-of-service behavior, as specified in [RFC2474] section 3.
+differentiated services code point (DSCP): A value in an IPv4 or IPv6 header that is used to select a particular set of quality-of-service behaviors, as specified in [RFC2474] section 3.

 digest: The fixed-length output string from a one-way hash function that takes a variable-length input string and is probabilistically unique for every different input string.

 digital certificate: See the "digital certificate definition standard" as specified in [X509].